Keeping Your Online Private Data Secure and Theft-Proof While Using Public Wi-Fi

 However, WiFi hotspots, and let’s be completely honest here, are more comparable to public restrooms than they are a secured bank vault in terms of their security.

-You can typically find them at convenient places, like a coffee shop or fast food restaurant, but in truth you’d be best off avoiding them altogether.
+You can typically find them at convenient places, like a coffee shop or fast food restaurant, but in truth you’re better off avoiding them altogether.

 After their own homes, the second-most common place for employees to conduct remote work is in coffee shops, with 37% of professionals indicating they use them.

-In other words, free WiFi Internet access lacks security, to put it mildly.
+In other words, free, public WiFi Internet access lacks security, to put it mildly.
 What’s more troubling is that a lot of people don’t really realize just how unsafe these networks actually are.

 You simply connect, and the sensitive information you share on your device over the public network is vulnerable to hackers.